SujaiShanmugam-code/Comparitive-analysis-TTS-Tamil/README.md

 # Tamil Learning Material Dataset

-This repository contains a dataset created for research in the domain of **Tamil language learning**, **Computer Science**, and **Artificial Intelligence**.
+This repository contains a comprehensive dataset which were created for research in the domain of **Tamil language learning**, **Computer Science**, **Computer Application**, **Tamil Ulagam material trascription**, **NLP**, and **Artificial Intelligence**.

-The dataset is designed to support the bachelor thesis the educational projects, and experimentation in natural language processing (NLP), text analytics.
+The dataset was designed to support the bachelor thesis which was educational projects, and experimentation in natural language processing (NLP), text analytics and TTS comparison for creating learning materials.

 ---

-## 📂 Dataset
+## Dataset

 Currently, the repository contains the dataset in **TXT format**: